datarisk-io/mlops_codex/docs/source/deploying.rst

-- Using the :py:meth:`neomaril_codex.model.NeomarilModelClient.create_model` to deploy a model trained outside Neomaril
+- Using the :py:meth:`mlops_codex.model.MLOpsModelClient.create_model` to deploy a model trained outside MLOps

 .. code:: python